-Since its appointment in autumn 2008, the Election Committee has met on one occasion where all members attended.
-The Chairman of the Board reported to the Election Committee on the annual appraisal process for the Board of Directors, Board members and CEO to the Election Committee, and also informed them of the outcome of this appraisal.
-The Election Committee also met the company's new (2009) CEO.
+subsequently and approve them.
+The Chairman of the Board reported to the Nomination Committee on the annual appraisal process for the Board of Directors, Board members and CEO to the Nomination Committee, and also informed them of the outcome of this appraisal.

-The Nomination Committee is proposing at the Annual General Meeting 2009 that a new Board of Directors is appointed through the re-election of five members, namely Göran Pettersson (new Chairman of the Board), Björn C. Andersson, Anna Malm Bernsten, Ingemar Kihlström and Ron Long (CEO).
-Former members Lars-Göran Andrén, Magnus Falk, Donna Janson, Anders Vedin and Bo Öberg are not standing for re-election.
+The Nomination Committee is proposing at the Annual General Meeting 2010 that a Board of Directors is appointed through the re-election of its five members, namely Göran Pettersson (Chairman of the Board), Björn C. Andersson, Anna Malm Bernsten, Ingemar Kihlström and Ron Long (CEO).